Interim Report Meaning

 - Public listed companies come up with quarterly financial numbers,

-- Real estate firms come up with their numbers on Project basis as and when these projects are completed.
+- Real estate firms come up with their numbers on a Project basis as and when these projects are completed.

 Consider the following financials of a Major IT company.

 The information implicitly signifies the seasonality of the IT business in the Oct-Dec quarter.
-This should guide the management in planning for their long-term strategic initiatives.
+This info should guide the management in planning for their long-term strategic initiatives.

 Objectives of Interim Reporting

 The investment decisions are taken around the year.
 Investors don’t wait for the annual reports that are declared at the end of the fiscal year.
 With companies relying not only on organic but also on inorganic growth, annual data is insufficient in evaluating developments and earnings projection of the industry and the firm.
-In such a dynamic business environment, interim reports offer a better periodic snapshot to the shareholders.
-Providing a current information will always keep a firm in the good books of the investors making the allocation of capital investmentCapital InvestmentCapital Investment refers to any investments made into the business with the objective of enhancing the operations.
-It could be long term acquisition by the business such as real estates, machinery, industries, etc. easy leading to a better market liquidity which is the primary goal of capital markets.
+In such a dynamic business environment, interim reports offer a better periodic snapshot to the shareholdersThe ShareholdersA shareholder is an individual or an institution that owns one or more shares of stock in a public or a private corporation and, therefore, are the legal owners of the company.
+The ownership percentage depends on the number of shares they hold against the company's total shares..
+Providing current information will always keep a firm in the good books of the investors, making the allocation of capital investmentCapital InvestmentCapital Investment refers to any investments made into the business with the objective of enhancing the operations.
+It could be long term acquisition by the business such as real estates, machinery, industries, etc. easy leading to better market liquidity, which is the primary goal of capital markets.